Market Making with Fads, Informed, and Uninformed Traders: The model

 This argument holds for the baseline case $\gamma = k$.
 The parameters $\gamma$ and $k$ modulate how the order flow of informed and uninformed traders reacts to the fad and the displacements of the quotes from mid-price.
 The larger (resp.~smaller) the values of these parameters, the more (resp.~less) market order arrivals react to the fad and the displacements.
 The model has enough flexibility to allow informed traders to react more to the fad ($\gamma>k$) or less ($\gamma<k$) than in the baseline case.

 The above arguments provide an explanation of the arrival rate of informed traders in \eqref{eq: intensity lambda a}-\eqref{eq: intensity lambda b}.
-The peculiarity is that the effect of the fad is asymmetric.
-A positive (resp.~negative) $U_t$ signals an inflated (resp.~deflated) price which in turn induces informed traders to sell (resp.~buy) with a higher intensity than otherwise, because they know that, all else being equal, the asset is overvalued (resp.~undervalued) with respect to the fundamental and is likely to come down (resp.~go up) in the future.
+The peculiarity is that the fads affect the intensities of order arrivals in opposite directions.
+More precisely, a positive (resp.~negative) $U_t$ signals an inflated (resp.~deflated) price to the informed traders when compared to the fundamental, this induces informed traders to sell (resp.~buy) with a higher intensity and buy (resp.~sell) with a lower intensity than they would have done otherwise.

 For technical reasons we impose that the effect of the fad in the intensity of order arrivals is bounded.
 More precisely, we ask the baseline intensity $\psi\,\exp{(\pm\gamma\,\sigma \,\qconst\,U_t)}$ of informed traders to be bounded by $\psi\,\exp{(-\gamma\, \mathcal{S}^-)}$ and $\psi\,\exp{(\gamma\,\mathcal{S}^+)}$ in the ask and bid price, respectively.
 This assumption is needed to show that the Radon-Nikodym derivative that we introduce is a true martingale and that the problem is well defined.
 From a financial point of view, the motivation of the assumption comes from the fact that the intensity of market orders cannot be arbitrarily large because exchanges have a maximum orders they can process per unit time.\footnote{One way to see this is to rewrite the stochastic intensities in (\ref{eq: intensity lambda a})-(\ref{eq: intensity lambda b}) as $\psi \, (e^{\pm \gamma \, \sigma \, \qconst \, U_t} \wedge \mathcal{Z})$ for $\mathcal{Z}$ a function of $\mathcal{S}^+$ and $\mathcal{S}^-$ and where $\mathcal{Z}$ is the bound (per unit time) from the exchange.
 For example, $1000$ orders per millisecond.}